Cantera/cantera-website/pages/compiling/config-options.rst

 .. _gtest-flags:

 * ``gtest_flags``: [ ``string`` ]
-    Additional options passed to each GTest test suite, such as `--gtest_filter=*pattern*`.
+    Additional options passed to each GTest test suite, for example, '--gtest_filter=*pattern*'.
 Separate multiple options with spaces.

+    - default: ``''``

 .. _renamed-shared-libraries:

 * ``renamed_shared_libraries``: [ ``yes`` | ``no`` ]
     If this option is turned on, the shared libraries that are created will be renamed to have a ``_shared`` extension added to their base name.
     If not, the base names will be the same as the static libraries.
     In some cases this simplifies subsequent linking environments with static libraries and avoids a bug with using valgrind with the ``-static`` linking flag.

     - default: ``'yes'``